Wcoder547/nextJS-advance-2025/README.md

 ## What It Does

-MstryMessage lets you create a personal anonymous inbox.
+ TrueFeedback lets you create a personal anonymous inbox.
 Sign up, get a unique shareable link, and anyone — no account needed — can send you a message without revealing who they are.
 You see all your messages in a private dashboard.
 An AI endpoint suggests message ideas so senders are never stuck staring at a blank box.

 ---